forfadre0820/nhn_submit_hun/replit.md

 - July 07, 2025.
 Removed opacity changes and maintained smooth continuous scaling transitions
 - July 07, 2025.
 Extended scroll distance to 500vh with 3-phase smooth animation: scale (25%) → hold (50%) → exit (25%)
 - July 07, 2025.
 Changed video exit behavior from scaling down to moving upward while maintaining fullscreen size
+- July 07, 2025.
+Reduced scroll distance to 200vh and increased scrub to 2 for more gradual, controlled scaling
+- July 07, 2025.
+Extended scaling phase to 50% of timeline for slower, more natural video growth
 ```

 ## User Preferences